Kiwi father has never met his 5-month-old son in United Kingdom due to visa issues

 A New Zealand man seeking to join his partner in the United Kingdom has never met their 5-month-old son following visa and passport issues.

-Luke Thomas, 29, has been separated from his partner and three children for nearly a year owing to a series of delays and alleged errors by UK immigration officials.
+Luke, 29, has been separated from his British partner Simone Brookes and their three children for nearly a year owing to a series of delays and alleged errors by UK immigration officials.

 They planned to move to Britain before their third child, Raiden, was born in May.

-"We miss him massively and our son still hasn't met his dad in real life," Brookes, 32, told the Herald from Dudley, England.

-"I have tried to be tough for the family but it has been the hardest thing I've ever done."
+"We have just been waiting and waiting, I miss my girls, and I still haven't met my boy."

-The couple came to the United Kingdom initially on December 17 last year, but Thomas was deported nine days later on Boxing Day as his visa was not in place.
+The couple came to the United Kingdom initially on December 17 last year, but Luke was deported nine days later on Boxing Day as his visa was not in place.

 They filed the appropriate forms, while Brookes stayed in Britain with their children as she was pregnant at the time, and they thought it would only take a few months for the visa to be sorted.

-Over the next few months they had a series of paperwork issues, and eventually applied for a holiday visa out of desperation to allow Thomas to be at Raiden's birth, who had heart complications.
+Over the next few months they had a series of paperwork issues, and eventually applied for a holiday visa out of desperation for Luke to be at Raiden's birth, who had heart complications.

-Brookes said this was denied as officials thought Thomas would not return to New Zealand.
+Brookes said this was denied as officials thought her partner would not return to New Zealand.

-After consulting a solicitor, Thomas applied again for a visa in April, paying more than $1000 to have it fast-tracked due to their son's heart condition.
+After consulting a solicitor, Luke applied again for a visa in April, paying more than $1000 to have it fast-tracked due to their son's heart condition.

-The couple allege the Home Office then made a series of errors and delays including losing Thomas' passport and even claiming to never have received the application.
+The couple allege the Home Office then made a series of errors and delays including losing Luke's passport and even claiming to have never received the application.

-When the Home Office eventually sent Thomas his passport and visa at the end of September, Thomas discovered the entry stamp to the UK had already expired.
+When the Home Office eventually sent Luke his passport and visa at the end of September, he discovered the entry stamp to the UK had already expired.

 Brookes said the process had driven them both into states of depression.